ryan-mcclue/unsw/gens4015/final-project.md

 In *The Forever War*, scientific advancements are pursued in order to help win the war against an alien race known as the Taurans.
-The desire to create the ultimate war machine disrupts humanity's interation with nature, thereby challenging what it means to be human.
+The desire to create the ultimate war machine disrupts the soldier's interation with nature, thereby challenging what it means to be human.
+Advancements in neuroscience enable the United Nations Exploratory Force to impose extreme pychological manipulation and mind conditioning on the soldiers.
+The ability to selectively reinforce or destroy the electrical connections between the neurons and synapses in the soldier's brains allows for this thought control.
+Soldiers have their sense of empathy for the Taurans overridden so they aren't 'held back' by the natural human instinct of compassion.
+Furthermore, the general population are directed to view natural heterosexuality as sociopathic and are controlled towards homosexuality in order to control birth rates.
+[some comment here ...]
+Advancements in biology and genetic engineering allow the United Nations to create a global eugenics council that controls all production of human life.
+An egg can be artificially fertilised with sperm and then introduced to an artificial womb, removing the need of a natural birth arising from intercourse.
+Furthermore, genomes can be altered to ensure specific traits in individuals, rather than relying on the natural randomness of DNA inheritance.
+Extending beyond this disruption of the natural creation of life is the warping of a human's natural upbringing.
+There is no concept of a parent and adolescent years are spent in an institution away from the general population.
+[some comment here ...]
+It's clear that the scientific advancements in neuroscience, biology and genetic engineering disrupt the natural processes of thought and reproduction and therefore challenge what it means to be human.
 1. Disruption of Nature:
-  * Extreme pychological manipulation and mind conditioning to alter natural thought processes.
-    Soldiers have  their sense of empathy overridden in order to evoke intense hatred for the Taurans in battle.
-    General population is controlled towards homosexuality in order to control birth rates.
-Heterosexuality viewed as sociopathic.
-  * No natural births.
-No concept of a parent.
-Adolescent years spent in an institution.
-    Eugenics council controls all production of life, ensuring everyone has similar traits.
-    Eventually everyone is a clone.
   * All interactions dominated by computers and machinery (at their mercy) Spaceships and major weapons are almost exclusively controlled by a computer.
     Physical acts like running and walking overriden by enhanced space suit.
     Education controlled with automated learning systems.

-  * Advancements in neuroscience have allowed for extreme pychological manipulation and mind conditioning.
-    The ability to selectively reinforce or destroy the electrical connections between the neurons and synapses in our brains allows for thought control.
-  * Advancements in biology have allowed for no natural births.
-    An egg is artificially fertilised with sperm and then introduced to an artificial womb.
-  * Advancements in genetic engineering have allowed for ensuring everyone has similar traits.
-    This is acheived by altering the genomes of living organisms.

 The scientific advancements utilised in the war with the Taurens in *The Forever War*, creates an environment in which individuals are subjected to emotional isolation.